-The Statistics Minor requires a minimum of 18 units all of which must be taken in Mathematics or Statistics.
+Units required for the Minor: 18, all of which must be taken in Mathematics or Statistics.
 A minimum of 6 upper division units is required.
-At least 6 upper division units must be taken at CSUS.
+At least 6 upper division units must be taken at Sacramento State.
 Specific requirements are:

 (4) MATH 030 Calculus I (MATH 029 or four years of

 high school mathematics which includes

 two years of algebra, one year of

 geometry, and one year of mathematical

-analysis; completion of ELM requirement
+analysis; completion of ELM require-

-and Pre-Calculus Diagnostic Test)
+ment and Pre-Calculus Diagnostic Test)

 (4) MATH 031 Calculus II (MATH 030 or appropriate

 high school based AP credit)

 (4) MATH 032 Calculus III (MATH 031) OR

 STAT 050 Introduction to Probability and Statistics

-(MATH 026A, MATH 030, or appropri-
+(MATH 026A, MATH 030, or appro-

-ate high school based AP credit)
+priate high school based AP credit)

 (3) STAT 115A Introduction to Probability Theory

 (MATH 031)

 (3) STAT 115B Introduction to Mathematical Statistics

 (STAT 115A)